EB-3 Small Business Sponsorships | VisaNation

 Can you get a green card by opening a business?

 Yes, you can with an immigration path called the EB-5 Immigrant Investor Program.
-The minimum amount of capital required to invest is $1,050,000 (on or after 3/15/22).
-To apply you’d file Form I-526, once that’s approved you will either file DS-260 or Form I-485 with USCIS, then file Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status within the 90-day period before the second year of your admission as a conditional permanent resident.
+The minimum amount of capital required to invest is $1,050,000.
+To apply, you’d file Form I-526.
+Once that’s approved, you will either file DS-260 or Form I-485 with USCIS, then file Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status, within the 90 days before the second year of your admission as a conditional permanent resident.

 get a green card open business